 My heart was being tested in intense ways.
 Out of the blue, I sensed hopelessness and fatigue overwhelm me, and some old thoughts patterns, like that I would hurt someone and should just end my life– thought patterns that I had believed were long gone, plagued me.
 Yet, God was confirming His goodness to me in the middle of it.

 Sunday morning, everything in worship and in the message was again about Moses facing off with Egyptian Gods, the red sea, and crossing over.
-Then, in the afternoon, I had lunch with Kate and a group of her friends who were practicing hearing from God regarding a each person in the circle for whom they were praying.
+Then, in the afternoon, I had lunch with Kate and a group of her friends who were practicing hearing from God regarding each person in the circle for whom they were praying.
 I deeply longed for someone to pray for me, but the time was almost up, and everyone was gathering their things to go.
 Tears stung my eyes.
 I had been forgotten.

 “Hey, we haven’t prayed over everyone yet,” Kate said with a wink and a nod.
 Sitting in a circle, the attention turned towards me.
 After a few moments of silence, one lady glanced at me and said, “I see you with a staff in your hand, like a shepherd’s staff.”
 She had not been at the service that morning, nor had I told her anything regarding Moses at all.